open-contracting/standard/standard/docs/en/implementation/hosting.md

 ### Compression

-OCDS data packages may be compressed in order to save on diskspace and bandwidth.
+OCDS data packages may be compressed in order to save on disk space and bandwidth.

 If compressing data packages, publishers *should* use the zip file format.